What are the best shoes, boots, and trail running shoes for rucking?

 Given these specialized requirements in footwear, it shouldn’t be surprising to hear that GORUCK is creating their own rucking boot.

-GORUCK is taking one of the most beloved boots in Special Forces history and updating it for the modern era.
+GORUCK is taking one of the most beloved boots in Special Forces history and has updated it for the modern era.